Author Salman Rushdie attacked on lecture stage in New York

 A bounty of over $3 million has also been offered for anyone who kills Rushdie.

-Iran’s government has long since distanced itself from Khomeini’s decree, but anti-Rushdie sentiment lingered.
+Iran’s government has long since distanced itself from Khomeini’s decree, but anti-Rushdie sentiment has lingered.
 In 2012, a semi-official Iranian religious foundation raised the bounty for Rushdie from $2.8 million to $3.3 million.

 Rushdie dismissed that threat at the time, saying there was “no evidence” of people being interested in the reward.

 That year, Rushdie published a memoir, “Joseph Anton,” about the fatwa.
+The title came from the pseudonym Rushdie had used while in hiding.

+Rushdie rose to prominence with his Booker Prize-winning 1981 novel “Midnight’s Children,” but his name became known around the world after “The Satanic Verses.”

+The Chautauqua Institution, about 55 miles southwest of Buffalo in a rural corner of New York, is known for its summertime lecture series.
+Rushdie has spoken there before.